Daniel 9:24-27 (LXX)

 After all, it was at this point when the triune God was revealed.
 And, just as King David was anointed by the prophet Samuel for theocratic service, so also Jesus was anointed with the Holy Spirit for his own (kingly/theocratic) service.
 It is somewhat speculative, but, since Jesus baptism occurred sometime in the Fall, it would not be surprising if it occurred in Tishri (the beginning of the civil calendar and the appropriate traditional time, as in Judah during the monarchy, when kings inaugurated their reigns).
 The inauguration of the kingdom of course would signal a new age - and as such it woud also signal the beginning of the end for the holy city and sanctuary.
 These would be fulfilled in Christ, the new temple (John 21) and the church, which is the holy city, the new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband (Rev. 21).

-On a side note: according to this proposed view the Sabbath year was 28/29.
-(This is contra Wacholder, who proposed AD 27/28.)
-10 Tishri would mark the beginning of a Jubilee year (29/30) which would coincide with Jesus remarks in John 2 (when Jesus spoke of the end of the jubilee year 29/30 coming in 4 months), as well as Luke 4 (when Jesus proclaimed the year of jubilee in Nazareth).
+On a side note: according to this proposed view, the Sabbath year was 28/29 (contra Wacholder, who proposed AD 27/28).
+The previous 10 Tishri would have marked the beginning of a Jubilee year (29/30).
+This may agree with Jesus remarks in John 4.
+Since there was no sowing or reaping in a Jubilee year, Jesus spoke of waiting 4 months (here positing the end of Jubilee year 29/30), until (olive) harvest.
+Some weeks later, Jesus proclaimed the year of jubilee at the synagogue in Nazareth (Luke 4).

 Nehemiah apparently left Jerusalem after 12 years as governor (likely in order to return to his role in service to the king).
 However, he returned to Jerusalem again ~424 BC (likely after Artaxerxes died), only to find corruption in temple administration, which is mentioned in Nehemiah 13.
 Some might see this "1st stage of the 1st stage" time period (the time period after the return from exile), per Dan 9:25, as being thus “emptied out,” as well as (possibly) the vision/prophecy being sealed with the closing of the prophetic canon by ~421 BC.